2023 Most Popular East Asian Languages Bachelor's Degree Schools in the Plains States Region

 Read full report on East Asian Languages at Concordia College at Moorhead

-Gustavus Adolphus College ranked #7 on this year’s Most Popular East Asian Languages Bachelor’s Degree Schools in the Plains States Region list.
-Located in the town of Saint Peter, Gustavus Adolphus is a private not-for-profit school with a small student population.
+Gustavus Adolphus College came in at #7 in this year’s edition of the Most Popular East Asian Languages Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the town of Saint Peter, Gustavus Adolphus is a private not-for-profit college with a small student population.

 Full East Asian Languages at Gustavus Adolphus College Report

-Explore the best East Asian languages colleges for a specific state in the Plains States region.
+Explore the best East Asian languages schools for a specific state in the Plains States region.

 East Asian Languages Related Majors